-During the second quarter of 2017, selling prices for our agricultural products decreased significantly compared to the 2016 second quarter selling prices.
-Average selling prices for our ammonia, UAN and HDAN decreased 21%, 14% and 5% respectively, compared to 2016 average selling prices for the same period.
-The decrease in ammonia selling prices was impacted by two of our competitors introducing new product capacity into the market resulting from recent facility expansion projects, which we expect this excess capacity to be absorbed by early 2018 based on these competitors' disclosures.
+During the third quarter of 2017, average selling prices for our ammonia, UAN and HDAN decreased 28%, 9% and 3% respectively, compared to 2016 average selling prices for the same period.
+The decrease in ammonia selling prices was impacted by several factors: (1) a wet spring that caused lower preplant ammonia application and resulted in ammonia inventory buildup at the end of the spring season; (2) recent facility expansion projects that started their ammonia production but had not yet either started their planned upgraded production facilities and; (3) intended distribution systems for increased ammonia production not yet in place.
+We expect this excess ammonia supply will be absorbed by early 2018 as these upgraded production facilities begin producing and the distribution systems are in place.
 The decrease in UAN and HDAN selling prices were caused by lower average commodity prices and the nitrogen production capacity being added globally, and in North America specifically, that created uncertainty on the ability of producers to efficiently distribute the additional production.